As of March 2026, I have been informed this method has stopped working - Actalis have disabled issuing SSL certificates specifically for

 In my previous article I covered how to get a free TLS certificate for an .ip6.arpa domain using Cloudflare.
 As of March 2026, that method is dead - Cloudflare quietly disabled certificate issuance for .arpa domains entirely.

 And - 3 days later - we have a new approach.
-This one is actually better: you get a real, downloadable certificate that you control, not one stuck inside CF.
+This one is actually better: you get a real, downloadable certificate you control, not one stuck inside CF.

-The new method: Actalis Link to heading
+The new method: Actalis

-Actalis is an Italian CA that offers free 90-day DV certificates via ACME, and crucially they’ll issue them for .arpa domains.
+Actalis is an Italian CA that offers free 90-day DV certificates via ACME, and they’ll issue them for .arpa domains.
 Unlike the old approach with CF, you own the private key and can deploy it anywhere.

 This guide uses acme.sh and assumes Cloudflare as your DNS provider (though any ACME-compatible DNS provider works fine).
 You will need: